Indoor League Korfball Rules All Divisions 2021/22 onwards

 responsibility to do this.

-the home team may claim the FULL cost of the hall fee from the offending team.
+the home team may claim the cost of 1 hour of hall hire from the offending

-The offending team will also be responsible for paying the refereeing fee to
+team.
+The offending team will also be responsible for paying the refereeing fee

 deadline means that, in the opinion of the referee, players must be on the